ybanens/ybanens.github.io/_pages/ta-setup-instructions.md

 ![[Semantic codes.base#Relevant codes]]
 ```

-The embedded Base (`![[Semantic codes.base#Relevant codes]]`) will display all code notes that link back to this theme note — giving you a live, filtered view of evidence for each theme.
+The embedded Base will display all code notes that link back to this theme note — giving you a live, filtered view of evidence for each theme.

 When saved, Auto Note Mover will move this note into `Themes/` automatically.